Dynatrace/dynatrace-configuration-as-code/README.md

 ### Configuration Types / APIs

 Each such type folder must contain one `configuration yaml` and one or more `json` files containing the actual configuration send to the Dynatrace API.
+The folder name is case-sensitive and needs to be written exactly as in its definition in [Supported Configuration Types](#supported-configuration-types).

 e.g.
 ```